 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/uninstall.sh)"

-Type y to confirm and type your password.
+Type your password.

-Open Docker and go to the Dashboard.
+Open the Docker application and go to the Dashboard.

 Click the bug icon button seen in the top blue bar.